ZerBea/hcxdumptool/README.md

 Warning
 --------------

-You must use hcxdumptool only on networks you have permission to do this, because
+You must use hcxdumptool only on networks you have permission to do this, because:

-* hcxdumptool is able to prevent complete wlan traffic
+* hcxdumptool is able to prevent complete wlan traffic (depends on selected options)

-* hcxdumptool is able to capture PMKIDs from access points (only one single PMKID from an access point required)
+* hcxdumptool is able to capture PMKIDs from access points (only one single PMKID from an access point required) (use hcxpcaptool to save them to file)

-* hcxdumptool is able to capture handshakes from not connected clients (only one single M2 from the client is required)
+* hcxdumptool is able to capture handshakes from not connected clients (only one single M2 from the client is required) (use hcxpcaptool to save them to file)

-* hcxdumptool is able to capture handshakes from 5GHz clients on 2.4GHz (only one single M2 from the client is required)
+* hcxdumptool is able to capture handshakes from 5GHz clients on 2.4GHz (only one single M2 from the client is required) (use hcxpcaptool to save them to file)

-* hcxdumptool is able to capture passwords from the wlan traffic
+* hcxdumptool is able to capture passwords from the wlan traffic (use hcxpcaptool -E to save them to file, together with networknames)

-* hcxdumptool is able to capture plainmasterkeys from the wlan traffic
+* hcxdumptool is able to capture plainmasterkeys from the wlan traffic (use hcxpcaptool -P to save them to file)

-* hcxdumptool is able to capture extended EAPOL (RADIUS, GSM-SIM, WPS)
+* hcxdumptool is able to request and capture extended EAPOL (RADIUS, GSM-SIM, WPS) (hcxpcaptool will show you information about them)

 * hcxdumptool is able to capture identities from the wlan traffic (for example: request IMSI numbers from mobile phones - use hcxpcaptool -I to save them to file)